PatGawley/Markdown-Templates/AD Template.md

 > _Outline the business constraints and assumptions that influence the architecture._

-# 3. Functional Viewpoint
+## 3. Functional Viewpoint

+### Functional Capabilities

+> Specify that capabilites of the system, what is the system required to do and potentailly what is the system not required to do

-## High-Level Architectural Overview
+### High-Level Architectural Overview

 > _Specify the interfaces between the system and its external environment.
 Consider usng a C4 context diagram (see below)._